Billy Joe Saunders: Saunders vs. Isufi

-On 22 January 2019, the WBO lifted Saunders' six month suspension and ordered Andrade vs. Saunders for the WBO title.
+On 22 January 2019, the WBO lifted Saunders's six month suspension and ordered Andrade vs. Saunders for the WBO title.
 On 18 February, Warren announced that Saunders would be moving up in weight and challenging for the vacant WBO super-middleweight title at the SSE Arena in London on 13 April.
 His opponent was scheduled to be German based Albanian Shefat Isufi.
 A week later, Gilberto Ramírez stated although he was scheduled to fight at the light heavyweight limit for his next bout, he had not vacated his super-middleweight title.
 There would be a chance he could return to the super-middleweight division.
 Upon hearing this, Saunders admitted his fight was now in jeopardy and was not sure he would fight Isufi, if the WBO title was not at stake.

 On 12 March, it was reported that MTK Global had signed a deal with ESPN for them to broadcast 30 events a year.
-It was said that with this deal, Saunders' would be co-promoted by Top Rank.
-It was rumoured around the same time that Saunders' had split with trainer Dom Ingle and may be trained solely by Ben Davison.
-On 25 March, at a press conference, Saunders vs. Isufi (27-3-2, 20 KOs) was announced to take place for the interim WBO super-middleweight title on 18 May at Stevenage's Lamex Stadium.
+It was said that with this deal, Saunders would be co-promoted by Top Rank.
+It was rumoured around the same time that Saunders had split with trainer Dom Ingle and may be trained solely by Ben Davison.
+On 25 March, at a press conference, Saunders vs. Isufi (27–3–2, 20 KOs) was announced to take place for the interim WBO super-middleweight title on 18 May at Stevenage's Lamex Stadium.
 Warren believed the stadium would pack in around 15,000 fans seated on the stands and on the pitch.
 Saunders advised if he is victorious, he would likely challenge Ramírez for the full title in late 2019, however if Ramírez opted to remain at light-heavyweight, the winner of Saunders vs. Isufi would become full champion.
 Coming into the bout, Isufi was on a 10-fight win streak.
 The fight would air on BT Sport in the UK and streamed live on ESPN+ in the United States.
 On 25 March, Saunders confirmed he would be training with Ben Davison full-time.
 On 13 May, Ramírez officially vacated the WBO title, making Saunders vs. Isufi for the full world title.
 Saunders came in at the 168-pound limit and Isufi came in slightly lighter at 167.4 pounds.
-Saunders won the fight by a landslide unanimous decision, winning the WBO super-middleweight title and becoming a two weight world champion.